ray-project/ray/doc/source/getting-involved.rst

 .. code-block:: python

     def ray_canonical_doc_style(param1: int, param2: str) -> bool:
-        """The first sentence MUST be inline with the quote and fit on one line.
+        """First sentence MUST be inline with the quotes and fit on one line.

         Additional explanatory text can be added in paragraphs such as this one.
         Please do not introduce multi-line first sentences.